HOW TO TRANSPLANT

 Here are some other plant relocation considerations:

-- Trees with long vertical tap roots like walnut, pecan and some oaks and pines are difficult to transplant.
+- Trees with long vertical tap roots like walnut, oaks and pines are difficult to transplant.

 - Many trees that grow in sandy soils may have longer tap roots and wider lateral root systems than many landscape plants growing in more clay-based soil.
 This means more digging prior to transplanting.